AstarNetwork/builders-program/README.md

-# Acceleration Program for Plasm Network and Shiden Network
+# Acceleration Program for Plasm and Shiden Network

 insert community designed banner image of the program